Prohibition of Kohen defilement by the dead: Hospitals

 Kohanim are required not to be in a hospital where a dead body or body parts may be present.
-The wife of a Kohen giving birth presents a challenge to the Kohen wanting to be present at the delivery.
+This poses a challenge when a Kohen wants to be present when his wife gives birth.
 A hetter (rabbinic permit) is generally given by a rabbi for a one time entry for the Kohen to be present at his wife's delivery.

-However, hospital entry poses additional concerns as Halakha stipulates that an infant or juvenile kohen is likewise forbidden from becoming unclean by contact with a corpse, while the adult is to be scrupulous that the juvenile or infant kohen do not accidentally transgress.
-This responsibility leads to many kohanim choosing a birthing center or a hospital with the maternity ward in a separate building than where the hospital morgue is located so as to not make their newborn son ritually unclean.
+Giving birth poses an additional concern if the baby is a boy: Halakha states that an infant or juvenile kohen is likewise forbidden from becoming unclean by contact with a corpse, while the adult must ensure that the juvenile or infant kohen do not accidentally transgress this law.
+Thus, many kohanim choose a birthing center or hospital with the maternity ward located in a separate building from the hospital morgue, so as to not make their newborn son ritually impure.

 Hospitals with special arrangements to facilitate entry of kohanim include:

 Airlines

-Kohanim are careful to avoid boarding an airplane that is also carrying a dead body or body parts.
-The modern Kohen is challenged by US airline regulations permitting corpses and body parts to be boarded up to 90 minutes prior to flight departure.